In case you’ve been under a rock the last year, Microlearning is THE new buzzword for training.

 Your microlearning creation will need to address people’s desire to learn at any time in any place, placing people in control of their learning destiny.
 Microlearning is simple, short, and engaging.
 This is not to say we are ‘dumbing down” learning for the sake of being short or narrow-focused.
 Quite the opposite.
 When appropriately applied, microlearning can allow for deeper encoding, reflection, and practice retrieval – all necessary for the successful exchange of knowledge and learning application.

-While microlearning may not fit all your needs, it can help you to bridge a skill and knowledge gap in the short term.
-Helping the people and the business reach a target without wasting a lot of time and money on solutions that may or may not lead to success.
+While microlearning may not fit all your needs, it can help you bridge a skill and knowledge gap in the short term.
+It can help people and businesses reach a target without wasting a lot of time and money on solutions that may or may not lead to success.

 Like what you are reading here?
 Join “The Rebellion” for more helpful content!